spacedrabbit/Intermission-Open-Source/README.md

 Special thanks to [Turn the Spotlight](https://www.turnthespotlight.org/) for introducing me to their fellows.
 It's a rare opportunity for an iOS developer to volunteer their skill set and even rarer when that volunteer work can make a significant social equity impact.

+And lastly, I extend heartfelt thanks to [Charles Scalesse](https://github.com/scalessec), my boss at the time, for his unwavering support in this endeavor.
+His voluntary contribution of extensive technical expertise played a pivotal role in advising and shaping the project, enriching it with valuable insights and guidance.

 ## Note on Code

 While there's no guarantee the code will compile, it's open-sourced to inspire and educate others.
 If come across this codebase and have questions about how something works, please feel free to send me a message at louis.tur@gmail.com